tusdotnet/tusdotnet.wikisource/Custom-data-store.md

 This is the interface for the core protocol.
 It must be implemented for the store to work.

-NOTE: It is recommended to implement [ITusPipelineStore](#ituspipelinestore) instead of this interface if running on modern platforms (.NET Core 3.1 or later).

 Read more: http://tus.io/protocols/resumable-upload.html#core-protocol

+*Note*: It is recommended to implement [ITusPipelineStore](#ituspipelinestore) instead of this interface if running on modern platforms (.NET Core 3.1 or later).

+*Note*: If the store also implements [ITusChecksumStore](#ituschecksumstore) and the client provided a checksum, one can get the checksum information by calling the extension method `stream.GetUploadChecksumInfo()`.
+This can increase performance in some cases as the checksum can be calculated while reading the stream instead of doing an additional pass of the written data.

 ```csharp
 public interface ITusStore